Bumps reduced in size?

 Major Changes in Bumps

-6/30/2018 ~ I’ve had so much stress due to the foreclosure of my house, now on appeal, that I attribute every decline in my health to the stress.
+6/30/2018 ~ I’ve had so much stress due to the foreclosure of my house, now on appeal.
+I attribute every decline in my health to the stress.

 Three of the most worrying declines have been my feet feeling extremely wooden but with a buzzing feeling, the ends of some of my fingernails beginning to bend over the tip of my fingers, which appears to indicate Serrapeptase does not clear arteries, and a red patch on my nose that reminds me how many times my nose was badly sunburned, thus inviting, they say, skin cancer.

 I haven’t been eating yellow onions for their quercetin value.
 Too much stress to be able to figure out how to get them given that I’m housebound.
 Quercetin is especially good at warding off skin cancer.